home-assistant/home-assistant.io/source/_integrations/motion_blinds.markdown

 `Timeout of 5.0 sec occurred on 5 attempts while waiting on multicast push from update request, communication between gateway and blind might be bad.`

-Please make sure the motion gateway and the device running Home Assistant are on the same vlan and multicasting is enabled/allowed by your router.
+Please make sure the motion gateway and the device running Home Assistant are on the same VLAN and multicasting is enabled/allowed by your router.
-If using separate vlan's, make sure the 238.0.0.18:32100 and 238.0.0.18:32101 ports are open for communication between those vlan's (not tested or confirmed to work).
+If using separate VLANs, make sure the 238.0.0.18:32100 and 238.0.0.18:32101 ports are open for communication between those VLANs (not tested or confirmed to work).